dhurlburtusa/shortcuts/semantic_web/rdf-notes.md

 There are many possible uses for RDF datasets.
 One such use is to hold snapshots of multiple RDF sources.

+## Equivalence, Entailment, and Inconsistency

+An RDF triple encodes a statement—a simple logical expression, or claim about the world.
+An RDF graph is the conjunction (logical AND) of its triples.
+The precise details of this meaning of RDF triples and graphs are the subject of the RDF Semantics specification, which yields the following relationships between RDF graphs:

+- **Entailment**
+  An RDF graph A entails another RDF graph B if every possible arrangement of the world that makes A true also makes B true.
+When A entails B, if the truth of A is presumed or demonstrated then the truth of B is established.
+- **Equivalence**
+  Two RDF graphs A and B are equivalent if they make the same claim about the world.
+A is equivalent to B if and only if A entails B and B entails A.
+- **Inconsistency**
+  An RDF graph is inconsistent if it contains an internal contradiction.
+There is no possible arrangement of the world that would make the expression true.

+An entailment regime is a specification that defines precise conditions that make these relationships hold.
+RDF itself recognizes only some basic cases of entailment, equivalence, and inconsistency.
+Other specifications, such as RDF Schema and OWL 2, add more powerful entailment regimes, as do some domain-specific vocabularies.

 ## Serialization Formats

 - Turtle and TriG.